Xylitol, The Sugar Substitute with Health Benefits?

 Boosts Collagen Production

-This will perk you and your skin up if you’re worried about the appearance of aging: xylitol has been shown to boost collagen production.
+This will perk you and your skin up if you’re worried about the appearance of aging: xylitol has been shown in animal studies to boost collagen production [4].

 Xylitol and Bone Health

-Several of these studies have been completed in rodents using a variety of methods and with the same results – increase in bone density.
+Several of these studies have been completed in rodents using a variety of methods and with the same results — an increase in bone density [7].
 That makes swapping out sugar and other sugar alternatives for xylitol a potential benefit to your bones.

 More and more it looks like the key to great health and longevity is reducing inflammation, as it is the root of many diseases and promotes the progression of disease states.
-Swapping out sugar or other sugar additives for xylitol may be one way to curb inflammation, while increasing bone mass.
+Swapping out sugar or other sugar additives for xylitol may be one way of increasing bone mass while curbing inflammation.

 Comparison of Sugar Alternatives

 We’ve discussed what xylitol is and its benefits.
-Now let’s compare Stevia, Splenda, Aspartame and Sorbitol with xylitol.
+Now let’s compare it with other popular sugar substitutes.

-• Xylitol.
-Xylitol is equally sweet as sugar with 40% fewer calories and comes with a few health perks such as a decrease in cavities, reduction in oral inflammation, increase in collage and stronger bones.
+Xylitol.
+Xylitol is equally sweet as sugar with 40% fewer calories and comes with a few health perks.
+Some xylitol health benefits include: a decrease in cavities, reduction in oral inflammation, increase in collagen and stronger bones.

-Stevia, Splenda and aspartame are all significantly sweeter than sugar with zero calories, but also with zero known health perks.
+Stevia, Splenda, and aspartame are all significantly sweeter than sugar with zero calories, but without xylitol’s health benefits.
 Let’s take a look at how they compare…

-• Splenda.
-Is the trademarked name for sucralose, was originally thought to be the latest and great sugar alternative when it hit the market.
-The yellow packet seemed like the best choice for all your sweetening needs, but it’s recently fallen out of favor.
-Sucralose is 320 to 1000 times sweeter than sugar and has zero calories and thus doesn’t even rank on the glycemic index.
+Splenda.
+The trademarked name for sucralose, Splenda, was originally thought to be the latest and great sugar alternative when it hit the market.
+But it’s recently fallen out of favor.
+Sucralose is 320 to 1,000 times sweeter than sugar and has zero calories.

 Xylitol Side Effects and Dosing